-- Directional traffic utilizing outdoor and indoor doorways and passageways - Measures are in place to ensure physical distancing within classrooms.
+- Other: - Measures are in place to ensure physical distancing within classrooms.
 These include the following requirements (check all that apply): - A cohorting approach has been adopted school-wide, maintaining a stable group of no more than 14 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
 (A supervising adult may be assigned to 2 different stable cohorts if they offer specialized services/support that cannot be provided by any other supervising adult.)
-The only exception to the rule of 16 person maximum size cohorts, is for full-grade in person instruction where the maximum size for stable groups will be the number that allows appropriate physical distancing within the available instructional space. - $\circ$ In-person class size has been limited to 12 students in elementary grades. - $\circ$ In-person class size has been limited to N/A students in middle and high school grades.
+The only exception to the rule of 16 person maximum size cohorts, is for full-grade in person instruction where the maximum size for stable groups will be the number that allows appropriate physical distancing within the available instructional space. - \boxtimes In-person class size has been limited to 12 students in elementary grades. - \boxtimes In-person class size has been limited to N/A students in middle and high school grades.

-- The school day has been divided into shifts to permit fewer students per class. - Attendance is staggered to reduce the overall number of students in classrooms on a given day. - Some classes have been moved entirely online. - Online class attendance and participation is offered as an option for all students for all classes. - Alternative spaces are used to reduce the number of students within classrooms.
-These may include: - School library N/A - Auditorium N/A - Cafeteria N/A - Gymnasium N/A - Other:

-Items that are planned for when students return to campus. ☑ Classroom furniture is set up to ensure 6 feet between students at their desks/tables and between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
+- I The school day has been divided into shifts to permit fewer students per class. - Attendance is staggered to reduce the overall number of students in classrooms on a given day. - Some classes have been moved entirely online. - It Online class attendance and participation is offered as an option for all students for all classes. - Alternative spaces are used to reduce the number of students within classrooms.
+These may include: - School library X - Auditorium N/A - Cafeteria X - Gymnasium N/A - Other: - X Classroom furniture is set up to ensure 6 feet between students at their desks/tables and between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
 Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts.
-Under no circumstances should distance between student seating be less than 4 feet.

-- Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom. - ☑ Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - It Teaching methods have been modified to avoid close contact between students for any classes that may usually involve group activities. - Other:

-Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted.
+Under no circumstances should distance between student seating be less than 4 feet. - EX Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom. - ☑ Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - It Teaching methods have been modified to avoid close contact between students for any classes that may usually involve group activities. - ⊠ Other: - Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted.